-Summary of Guidance Adoption and Potential Financial Statement Impact Summary of Guidance ASU 2016-13 - Financial Instruments - Credit Losses (Topic : Replaces multiple existing impairment standards by establishing a single framework for financial assets to reflect management's estimate of current expected credit losses (CECL) over the entire remaining life of the financial assets.
-Changes the present incurred loss impairment guidance for loans to an expected loss model.
-Modifies the other-than-temporary impairment model for debt securities to require an allowance for credit impairment instead of a direct write-down, which allows for reversal of credit impairments in future periods based on improvements in credit quality. • Eliminates existing guidance for purchased credit impaired (PCI) loans, and requires recognition of an allowance for expected credit losses on these financial assets.
+Summary of Guidance Adoption and Potential Financial Statement Impact • Adoption and Potential Financial Statement Impact 326): Measurement of Credit Losses on Financial Instruments Implementation efforts began with establishing a cross-discipline governance structure utilizing common guidance developed across the Farm Credit System.
+The implementation includes identification of key interpretive issues, scoping of financial instruments, and assessing existing credit loss forecasting models and processes against the new guidance.
+The new guidance is expected to result in a change in allowance for credit losses due to several factors, including: 1.
+The allowance related to loans and commitments will most likely change because it will then cover credit losses over the full remaining expected life of the portfolio, and will consider expected • Eliminates existing guidance for purchased credit impaired (PCI) loans, and requires recognition of an allowance for expected credit losses on these financial assets.
 Requires a cumulative-effect adjustment to retained earnings as of the beginning of the reporting period of adoption.
 Effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
-Early application is permitted. future changes in macroeconomic conditions, 2.
-An allowance will be established for estimated credit losses on any debt securities, 3.
-The nonaccretable difference on any PCI loans will be recognized as an allowance, offset by an increase in the carrying value of the related loans. • The extent of allowance change is under evaluation, but will depend upon the nature and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date. • The guidance is expected to be adopted in first quarter 2023.
+Early application is permitted. and the expected file of the portoino, and with consider expected future changes in macroeconomic conditions, An allowance will be established for estimated credit losses on any debt securities, The nonaccretable difference on any PCI loans will be recognized as an allowance, offset by an increase in the carrying value of the related loans.
+The extent of allowance change is under evaluation, but will depend upon the nature and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date.
+The guidance is expected to be adopted in first quarter 2023.